 For many of us, working for big names has been praised as the best career experience we can get.
-As it is expected to provide us financial security, growth opportunities, higher salary and responsibilities, amazing work conditions, and prestigious facilities.
+As it is expected to provide us with financial security, growth opportunities, higher salary and responsibilities, amazing work conditions, and prestigious facilities.
 Yes, this is the case with many places but despite that, studies show that the number of employees that want to quit their jobs is increasing every year, so why is that?

 At BBold, we have worked with countless professionals working within prestigious companies in the market and from there we got to learn a lot about their working conditions.
-It is hard to say that many companies are able to keep up the standards to their names and to what they claim as their values, vision, and mission.
+It is hard to say that many companies are able to keep up the standards of their names and what they claim as their values, vision, and mission.
 We have had many stories from our clients, telling us about their experiences on how their great excitement did not take long to turn over and break their expectations.

 Sometimes, red flags can appear at the very beginning where our intuition is trying to alert us but unfortunately most of the time we shut it down as we refuse to see the situation as it is.

-Some common red flags at work:
+Some common red flags at work

-There’s a lot of employee turnover: The title speaks for itself!
+There’s a lot of employee turnover

 If you find yourself in this toxic environment and don’t know how to work your way out of it, you can contact us for a free call to discuss your situation and how we can help you get out of it.
 Contact us at firstname.lastname@example.org